 I fixed the first issue by spending more time on creating a solid product offering.
 And as for the second issue, I fixed that by modifying my homepage.

 If you now go to the Quick Sprout homepage, you’ll find the product offering.
-If you want to get to blog, you have to click on the blog “navigation” menu item.
-The old homepage, is now the homepage of the blog section.
+If you want to get to the blog, you have to click on the blog “navigation” menu item.
+The old homepage is now the homepage of the blog section.

 Sharing is caring

-As I mentioned earlier a lot of my traffic comes from Twitter and Facebook.
-So to help encourage this I’ve added social buttons to the side of each blog post.
-And as you scroll down, the buttons move with you.
+As I mentioned earlier, a lot of my traffic comes from Twitter and Facebook.
+So, to help encourage this, I’ve added social buttons to the side of each blog post.
+As you scroll down, the buttons move with you.

-By adding these buttons my traffic from these social sites increased by over 27%.
+Adding these buttons increased my traffic from these social sites by over 27%.

-In addition to having social buttons for Twitter and Facebook I’ve added a button for Google Plus.
-It’s yet to be seen if Google Plus votes will increase my Google search traffic, but I feel it is worth a shot as Google is the number 1 referrer to my site.
+In addition to having social buttons for Twitter and Facebook, I’ve added a button for Google Plus.
+It’s yet to be seen if Google Plus votes will increase my Google search traffic, but I feel it is worth a shot as Google is the number one referrer to my site.

 Messaging is important

-Everyday my inbox gets flooded with hundreds of emails.
-A lot of them are questions from you and a lot of them are sales pitches.
-I love the emails from you because I love helping people and you’ve also taught me a lot over the years.
+Every day my inbox gets flooded with hundreds of emails.
+A lot of them are questions from you, and a lot of them are sales pitches.
+I love the emails from you because I love helping people.
+I also learned from you a lot over the years.
 But I hate emails with sales pitches.

-In my past redesigns I created a contact page that clearly stated what I will blog about and what I won’t blog about… which reduced the amount of emails I receive each day.
+In my past redesigns, I created a contact page that clearly stated what I will blog about and what I won’t blog about, which reduced the number of emails I receive each day.
 But that page didn’t help me get more of the “right” type of emails.

-So with the new contact page I clearly state what type of emails I want… such as how I love interviews and press inquires.
+So, with the new contact page, I clearly state what type of emails I want: I love interviews and press inquires.
 This has helped me get more press for Quick Sprout and my company.

 You don’t want to be too social

-Over a year ago I added a question and answers community to Quick Sprout.
+Over a year ago, I added a questions and answers community to Quick Sprout.
 I did this to encourage more conversations on the blog.
-But there was one big issue… it caused more of you to participate in the Questions and Answers area of the site and stop leaving comments.
+But there was one big issue: it caused more of you to participate in the Questions and Answers area of the site and stop leaving comments.

-Because of this I removed that area of the site as it didn’t fit in with my larger goal.
-I was hoping that you would more so use it to ask me questions instead of email me questions as I get asked the same ones numerous times.
+Because of this, I removed that area of the site as it didn’t fit in with my larger goal.
+I was hoping that you would use it to ask me questions, instead of emailing them to me, as I get asked the same ones numerous times.

-Plus I wasn’t able to build a big enough bond with you through the questions and answers area, as it seemed that we connected better over email.
-My guess is that it happened to be this way because you got more personal with your questions over email.
+Plus, I wasn’t able to build a big enough bond with you through the questions and answers area as it seemed that we connected better over email.
+My guess is that it happened to be this way because you got more personal with your questions over email than on the site.

 Although I want this redesign to be my last one, I don’t think it’s going to be that way.
-I am constantly learning from you and modify the design to best fit your needs.
+I am constantly learning from you and will continue to modify the design to best fit your needs.

-Hopefully this blog post has inspired you to redesign your website.
-And when doing so, make sure your changes are based off of what your visitors want instead of what you want.
+I hope this blog post has inspired you to redesign your website.
+When doing so, make sure your changes are based on what your visitors want instead of what you want.

-And lastly when redesigning you don’t have to do a complete overhaul.
-You can do what I do, which is to make small tweaks.
+Lastly, when redesigning, you don’t have to do a complete overhaul.
+You can do what I do, which is making small tweaks.